Equal Educational Opportunity Policy

 Investigation and Resolution of Complaint

-Complaints under this policy typically will be investigated by the Equity Officer.
-The Equity Officer, however, may assign the investigation to other administrators or faculty who are trained to investigate claims of discrimination and discriminatory harassment.
+Complaints under this policy typically will be investigated by the director of equal opportunity and compliance.
+The director of equal opportunity and compliance, however, may designate an investigator, including retaining an outside investigator or another administrator or faculty member who is trained to investigate claims of discrimination.

-The investigator will promptly investigate the matter so that a finding will be issued within 60 calendar days of the filing of the grievance.
-If the investigation cannot be completed within 60 days, the complainant and respondent will be informed of the status of the investigation.
+The investigator will promptly investigate the matter so that a finding will be issued within 60 calendar days of the filing of the complaint.
+If the investigation cannot be completed within 60 days, the Complainant and Respondent will be informed of the status of the investigation, including an anticipated timeline for completion.

 The investigator will serve as a neutral fact-finder.
-The investigation will consist of (but will not necessarily be limited to) interviews of the complainant, the respondent, and other individuals who may have witnessed the reported incident or incidents.
-When the investigator has completed the investigation, the findings will be shared with the complainant and the respondent.
-The findings may also be shared with other college administrators on a need-to-know basis and to the extent appropriate in the discretion of the investigator and in consultation with appropriate college administrators.
+The investigation will consist of (but will not necessarily be limited to) interviews of the Complainant, the Respondent, and other individuals who may have witnessed the reported incident or incidents.
+When the investigator has completed the investigation, the outcome of the investigation will be shared with the Complainant and the Respondent.
+The findings may also be shared with other college administrators on a need-to-know basis and to the extent appropriate at the discretion of the investigator and in consultation with appropriate college administrators.

-If the investigator finds, by preponderance of the evidence, a violation of this policy by a faculty respondent, the matter will be referred to the Provost and Dean of Faculty for further action and to determine appropriate remedial actions.
-For non-faculty respondents, a finding of a violation of this policy will be referred to Human Resources for further action and to determine appropriate remedial actions.
+If the investigator finds, by a preponderance of the evidence, a violation of this policy by a faculty respondent, the matter will be referred to the provost and dean of faculty or, in the case of the School for Social Work, the school’s dean for further action and to determine appropriate remedial actions.
+For staff and other non-faculty respondents, a finding of a violation of this policy will be referred to human resources for further action and to determine appropriate remedial actions.
 Such actions may include written warnings, required counseling, probation, termination or other remedial measures.

-A confidential record of all complaints, including their disposition, will be maintained by the Office of Inclusion, Diversity & Equity.
+A confidential record of all complaints, including their disposition, will be maintained by the Office for Equity and Inclusion.

 The college will not tolerate retaliation against an individual for filing a complaint or for assisting in the investigation of a complaint.
-Retaliation is defined as taking or attempting adverse action around a person or group because that person or group participated in a good faith report or investigation under this procedure whether as a grievant, respondent, witness, administrator or in any other role.
-Retaliation can be committed by any individual or group of individuals, not just the complainant or respondent.
+Retaliation is defined as taking or attempting adverse action against a person or group because that person or group participated in a good faith report or investigation under this procedure whether as a grievant, respondent, witness, administrator or in any other role.
+Retaliation can be committed by any individual or group of individuals, not just the Complainant or Respondent.
 Retaliation can take many forms, including threats, intimidation, bullying, assault, physical harm, emotional abuse damage or theft of property, exclusion from a position, association or event, among others.
-Individuals who believe they have been subject to retaliation should immediately report their concerns to the Ombuds or the Vice President for Inclusion, Diversity & Equity.
+Individuals who believe they have been subject to retaliation should immediately report their concerns to the director of equal opportunity and compliance, provost and dean of the faculty, dean of the School of Social Work, associate vice president of human resources or the vice president for equity and inclusion.

 All actions taken to investigate and resolve complaints through this procedure shall be conducted with as much privacy, discretion and confidentiality as possible without compromising the thoroughness and fairness of the investigation.
 All persons involved should treat the situation with respect.
 To conduct a thorough investigation, the investigator may discuss the complaint with witnesses and those persons involved in or affected by the complaint, and those persons necessary to assist in the investigation or to implement appropriate disciplinary actions.
 Disciplinary outcomes will be kept confidential.